February 15, 2026 Bulletin

 SANCTUARY CANDLES:

 Sanctuary candles will be lit for the entire week.
-For the week of October 26-Nov.
-1, 2025, there are no requests for the sanctuary candle.
+For the week of January 18-24, the left sanctuary candle is in memory of +Michael Kohl from Rose Bonamase.
+There is no request for the right sanctuary candle.

 LITURGICAL SCHEDULE